Skip to content

 notify_on_failure = ["slack-ops"]

-That is a working setup.
-The same shape works for every provider — see the Providers section: Slack · Telegram.
+That’s a working setup right there.
+The same shape carries over to every provider — see the Providers section: Slack · Discord · Telegram · Email (SMTP) · Webhook.

 KeyTypeRequiredWhat it does